-The Grand Cru location is in the Burgundian community of Vosne-Romanée in the Burgundian Côte d'Or area.
-The name means "laborious work" (having to make an effort).
-In 1791 the legendary vineyard was purchased by Claude Marey from the Liger-Belair family, one of the largest and oldest wine trading houses in Burgundy.
-In 1924, the area was extended to include the premier cru Les Gaudichots, and when the Grand Cru Romanée-Conti was replanted in 1945, the vines of La Tâche were used as a basis.
-Up to this point, the vines in both sites had not been grafted and were fought against phylloxera with carbon disulphide in the so-called cultural method.
-Both sites were then replanted with grafted vines and the first wines were not produced until 1952.
+The Grand Cru site is located in the commune of Vosne-Romanée in the Burgundy Côte d'Or area.
+The name means "arduous work" (having to make an effort).
+In 1791, the legendary vineyard was acquired by Claude Marey of the Liger-Belair family, one of the largest and oldest wine trading houses in Burgundy.
+The area of the Premier Cru site Les Gaudichots was expanded in 1924, and when the Grand Cru site Romanée-Conti was replanted in 1945, the vines of La Tâche served as the basis.
+Until then, the vines in both vineyards had been ungrafted and had been controlled against phylloxera using the Kultural method with carbon disulphide.
+Both sites were then replanted with grafted vines, and the first wines were not produced until 1952.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark